AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ## GraphQL for AEM - Some Extensions {#graphql-some-extensions}

-The basic operation of queries adheres to the GraphQL specification.
+The basic operation of queries with GraphQL for AEM adhere to the standard GraphQL specification.
 For GraphQL queries with AEM there are a few extensions:

 * If you require a single result:
   * use the model name; eg city